 Where to find a way to predict the next stock market crash?

-Today, we are on record with a forecast about the next crash based solely on 5 leading indicators on 5 distinct charts.
-And we did not spend more than one hour to get to this conclusion.
+Note that you don’t have to spend countless hours on research to do a stock market crash forecast.
+You need a few solid and reliable indicators.
 No fundamental research, no economic data points, not any article (think of articles that most investors tend to attach a high value on like these ones here, here, here and here) was used to get to this conclusion.

-5 Leading Indicator Of A Stock Market Crash
+4 Leading Indicators Of A Stock Market Crash

 A crucial insight is where to look for to get leading indicator information.
 Stated differently which are the leading indicators?